emmanuelaggor/lets-learn-linux-1/README.md

 ---

-*This assignment is part of the DevSecOps training organised by @Parocyber and facilitated by @Samuel Nartey Otuafo.*
+*This assignment is part of the DevSecOps training organised by @Parocyber and facilitated by @Samuel Nartey .*